 Our study shows us that the Hebrew word translated move in Genesis carries the meaning of flutter in relation to spreading wings.
 Not evident until we read Deut 32:11 above and see how an eagle flutters over her young brood.

 Think back to Inventory of the Universe chapter 10, where we heard that birds push their young out of the nest to teach them to fly.
 Well, eagles have an unusual way of instructing their young in the art of flying.
-Mother carries her brood aloft and literally jettisons them.
-They are forced to learn.
+The mother carries her brood aloft and ejects them.
+She forces them to learn.
 However, she is ever-present during these test flights.
-When the eaglet nose-dives, mother swoops down and catches her progeny on her outspread wings.
-Quite a feat revealing the care of a parent for its offspring.
+When the eaglet nose-dives, the mother swoops down and catches her progeny on her outspread wings — quite a feat revealing the care of a parent for its offspring.

-Similarly, on a more exalted level, when God’s Spirit hovers over the waters that covered earth it is God, fluttering over, taking care of his creation.
+Similarly, on a more elevated level, when God’s Spirit hovers over the waters that covered the earth, it is God, fluttering over, taking care of his creation.
 He is about to embark on the revitalization of this impoverished planet.

 I’ve included the surrounding five-verse context in Deuteronomy 32 because as you read it, doesn’t a light switch on for us?
-What does the desert land in a waste howling wilderness remind you of?
+Does the desert land in a waste howling wilderness remind you of anything?
 How about tohu and bohu?
-When you read further you see how God’s spirit fluttering over this devastation transforms it into honey, oil, milk, fat, wheat and pure grape juice.
+When you read further, you see how God’s spirit fluttering over this devastation transforms it into honey, oil, milk, fat, wheat, and pure grape juice.

-Galacti realizes that the rest of Genesis 1 shows this same principle with regard to the REcreation of earth… not the planet… but its superficial environment.
-God’s Spirit brings clarity where there was formerly chaos.
-There is another way we can explain this, or rather frame it.
+Galacti realizes that the rest of Genesis 1 shows this same principle concerning the REcreation of earth, not the planet, but its external environment.
+God’s Spirit brings clarity, where there was formerly chaos.
+There is another way we can explain this, or instead frame it.

 Notice a verse in the New Testament, in Greek, that you might’ve read on numerous occasions in your native language.
 Has something been overlooked?